Bruk3/bruk3.github.io/index.md

 ## Group Projects
-- __VMS__ - COVID Vaccine Management System for Tenafly and Leonia, cities in New Jersey
+- __VMS__ - Columbia CS Undergraduate project with Professor Henning Schulzrinne
-   - Web based reservartion and vaccine management system (https://getvaccinatednow.org)
+   - COVID Vaccine Management System for Tenafly and Leonia, cities in New Jersey (https://getvaccinatednow.org)

 - __TAMID Tech__ - part time internship at Altooro (A startup in Israel)